 Alternative 1 would affect small portions of four undevelopable, POA-owned parcels and one large undeveloped residential parcel, together totaling in their entirety approximately 28.7 acres, while Alternative 7A would affect small portions of two of these parcels, consisting of one of the undevelopable, POA-owned parcels and the one large undeveloped residential parcel, together totaling in their entirety approximately 25.1 acres.
-Affected portions of the parcels as impacted by Alternative 1 total approximately 1.5 acre, while affected portions of the parcels as impacted by Alternative 7A total approximately 0.4 acre.
+Affected portions of the parcels as impacted by Alternative 1 total approximately 1.5 acre, while affected portions of the parcels as impacted by Alternative 7A or the Compromise Alternative total approximately 0.4 acre.
+Less than 0.01 acre will be impacted within each parcel.
 In addition, the neighborhood gate is currently 55 feet from the edge of travel, and the widened Alternative 1 will reduce that storage length to 42 feet, so the gate may need to be relocated to provide ample vehicle storage between the gate and proposed roadway.
 The portions of these properties that would be affected by the Project are adjacent to existing ROW along SC 41 and primarily serve as undeveloped forested buffers between the existing roadway and developed portions of the community; thus, the impacts are expected to be permanent but minor.

-Figure 10.
+Figure 6.
 Cardinal Hill Community Resources and the Build Alternatives